 Seek to understand and meet shareholder needs and expectations |

-- |
+YES |

-Take into account wider stakeholder and social responsibilities and their implications for long-term success |
+Take into account wider stakeholder interests, including social and environmental responsibilities, and their implications for long-term success |

 |